williamsdb/php2Bluesky/readme.md

 > composer.phar require williamsdb/php2bluesky

-Now you can inspect and update [example.php](https://github.com/williamsdb/php2Bluesky/blob/main/src/example.php) to get some examples.
+Now you can inspect [example.php](https://github.com/williamsdb/php2Bluesky/blob/main/src/example.php) to get some examples and/or see below.

 If you are interested in what is happening under the hood then read [this series of blog posts](https://www.spokenlikeageek.com/tag/bluesky/).